rgrannell1/needy/README.md

 I wrote needy to fit a specific use case; I have two large libraries (mchof and arrow, for those who are interested), and I needed a way of reducing the amount of ```if (is.function(f)) stop()` boilerplate code, and of standardising error messages.
-If this library doesn't fit your needs at the moment I recommend:
+I find that needy works well for me, but if this library doesn't fit your needs at the moment I recommend:

 * [https://github.com/hadley/assertthat](assertthat)
 * [http://cran.r-project.org/web/packages/assertive/index.html](assertive)